dangoriaynov/speedy_econt_shipping/README.md

  - currency to be used

 ### Prerequisites
- - contact Speedy and Econt offices to provide you with API access
+ - contact Speedy and Econt couriers to provide you with API access
  - store username (should be digits only) and password provided by them

 ### Setup steps